Security update for Linux Kernel Live Patch 3 for SLE 12 SP1

 The following security bugs were fixed:

-local users to cause a denial of service (use-after-free) or possibly
+allowed remote attackers to cause a denial of service (out-of-bounds

-have unspecified other impact via a crafted SNDRV_PCM_TRIGGER_START
+slab access) or possibly have unspecified other impact via crafted SCTP

 To install this SUSE Security Update use YaST online_update.

 Alternatively you can run the command listed for your product:

 To bring your system up-to-date, use "zypper patch".